 In the last quarter of a century, progress in computer science has been enormously rapid, and computers have had a profoundly transforming impact on society.
 Computer science research has provided much of the intellectual underpinning and creative energy that have fueled that transformation, and it continues to be an extremely exciting field.

 Exciting Aspects of Stanford CS

 Undergraduates in CS have opportunities to get involved in research.
 With faculty and resources that are among the strongest in the world, a great deal of leading-edge academic research has been and continues to be carried out at Stanford.
 If you show that you can do the work, you can get involved in this type of research as an undergraduate, which will provide you with extraordinarily valuable training for future work in the field.
 The department also has a special program, called CURIS, which provides research opportunities for students during the summer.

 Undergraduates in CS have opportunities to get involved in teaching.
 The discussion sections for the introductory CS106 courses are led primarily by undergraduates.
 As a section leader, you will have the chance to teach the next generation of CS majors and get them excited about programming.
-If you have done well in your CS courses and can demonstrate both an aptitude for and an interest in teaching, you should contact the coordinators of the program by sending mail to the CS198 Coordinators to arrange an interview.
+If you have done well in your CS courses and can demonstrate both an aptitude for and an interest in teaching, you should check out the online application!

 Internships and Jobs

 The Stanford CS department is right in the middle of Silicon Valley.
 The department has excellent connections to local companies (many of which were founded by people connected with the department).
 These connections provide help in getting summer internships as well as permanent positions after graduation.